 The Public Transport Authority is investing in Perth’s future rail transport needs with a major upgrade of its radio system.

 The new digital radio system will consist of fixed infrastructure (radio masts) at various locations across the rail network.
 All radio devices in trains, security vehicles and handheld radios for mobile staff will also be replaced with new digital-friendly equipment.
-Significant commissioning and testing will be carried out to ensure the new system integrates with existing systems.
+Radio consoles used by control centre personnel will be replaced.